magestrio/zk-rate-limiter/README.md

 **Phase 6: Data Management and Deployment**

-14. Integrate with zkDB or another existed solution for Data Storing
+14. Integrate with zkDB or another existing solution for Data Storing
 15. Deploy to npm Repository: Finalize the package for deployment, ensuring it has proper versioning and documentation.

 **Phase 7: Quality Assurance and Documentation**